Carlston325/goacoffee/README.md

 5. Push to the branch (`git push origin feature-branch`)
 6. Open a pull request

-## License

-This project is licensed under the [Your License Name] License - see the [LICENSE](./LICENSE) file for details.

 ## Contact

-For any inquiries or feedback, please contact us at [Your Email Address](mailto:youremail@example.com).
+For any inquiries or feedback, please contact us at [Your Email Address](mailto:crebel325@gmail.com).

 ---

-This template provides a clear, organized structure to showcase your website pages effectively, with the flexibility to adapt to your specific project.